JMArjo/Project_ML_Juanel_UberETAPrediction/README.md

 - Other factors: Delivery partner workload, age, and delivery person’s rating
 - Historical delivery time

-## Model
+## Models

-The model is built using a Random Forest Regressor.
+The model is built using a Random Forest Regressor, a Catboost Regressor, XGBoost Regressor and LightGBM Regressor.

 The data is preprocessed using a pipeline that includes scaling numeric features and one-hot encoding discrete features.

-The model after trained is evaluated using the Mean Absolute Error (MAE), Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared metrics.
+Each model, after trained, is evaluated using the R-squared metric to select the best model before deployment of the Pickle file.

 ## Future Ideas

-- Train using other more advanced models
-- Test with other models and identify which offers better precission
 - Refactor to modularize and add some tests to improve QA
-- Introduce some hyperparameter tuning.
+- Introduce better hyperparameter tuning for each model.

 ## License